Shailesh R. Singh

 Shailesh R Singh is an Indian film producer known for his works in Hindi cinema.
-In his 12-year career span, he has produced both commercially and critically acclaimed films.
+He has produced both commercially and critically acclaimed films.

 Career

 Shailesh R Singh has produced films like Tanu Weds Manu.
 He has also produced films like Shahid, Madaari, Aligarh & Omerta.
 Shailesh Singh has supported & worked with filmmakers like Manish Jha, Bejoy Nambiar, Hansal Mehta and Aanand L Rai in their early professional days.

 In 2019, the films produced under Singh's production house, Karma Media And Entertainment & Paramhans Creations, are: Jabariya Jodi, starring Sidharth Malhotra and Parineeti Chopra, and Judgementall Hai Kya, a black comedy starring Rajkummar Rao and Kangana Ranaut.

 Both are produced in association with Balaji Motion Pictures.